Frank Emanuel

 Thomas Frank Emanuel (born December 4, 1942) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He was made captain of the volunteers in 1965.
 He was elected to the College Football Hall of Fame in 2004.
-He played professionally for the American Football League (AFL)'s Miami Dolphins and the National Football League (NFL)'s New Orleans Saints.
+He played for the American Football League (AFL)'s Miami Dolphins and the NFL's New Orleans Saints.
 He is also a member of the Tennessee Sports Hall of Fame.

 College career

 Emanuel played college football for the University of Tennessee Volunteers football team.
 In 1965, his senior season, he was elected to several All-American and All-SEC teams.
-Emanuel also wrestled for Tennessee in the 1964 NCAA wrestling championships despite the Volunteers not having a team at the time.
+Emanuel also wrestled for Tennessee in the 1964 NCAA wrestling championships in the Unlimited weight class despite the Volunteers not having a team at the time.